astroumd/lmtoy/docs/workflow.md

 Here are the distinct steps, each with their own timeline

-1. Pipeline on malt (PO; during observing, runs automatically, but needs manual start after a reboot) - see last100.html
+1. Pipeline on malt (PO; during observing, runs automatically, but needs manual start after a reboot).
+   See http://taps.lmtgtm.org/lmtslr/lmtoy_run/last100.html.
+In the **lmtslr** account.

-2. Pipeline on unity (PO; incrementally run usually the day after observing) - see lmtoy_run
+2. Pipeline on unity (PO; incrementally run usually the day after observing).
+   See http://taps.lmtgtm.org/lmtslr/lmtoy_run/.
+In the **lmtslr_umass_edu** account.

-3. Pipeline on unity (DA; incrementally run in helpdesk account, can take few weeks)
+3. Pipeline on unity (DA; incrementally run, can take few days or weeks).
+   In the **lmthelpdesk_umass_edu** account.

 4. Pipeline on unity (PO, after merging in the DA suggestions, usually within a week after merging)

 5. Data can now be archived (PO; soon)

+6. Pipeline can be re-run via a web interface (PI; soon)

 ##  Detailed descriptions